gnolang/tx-exports/extractor/README.md

 This tool is a simple parser to extract source code (packages & realms) from logs created by the [tx-archive](https://github.com/gnolang/tx-archive) tool for Gno chains.

+**Note:** as of test4, this extractor is no longer working as it parses `MsgAddPackage` incorrectly. `extractor-0.1.1` should be used instead.

 ## Running the extractor

 The extractor takes in three arguments:
 - the filetype of the archive files,
 - output directory for the extracted packages,
 - the root directory where the archive files are located.

 ```